quantumlib/qsim/docs/tutorials/gcp_cpu.md

 ## 3. Start the qsim Docker container on your virtual machine

-On your VM, start the qsim container by typing the following command at the command prompt on your VM from the previous step.
+On your VM, start the qsim container by typing the following command at the command prompt, on your VM from the previous step.

 ```
 docker run -v `pwd`:/homedir -p 8888:8888 gcr.io/quantum-builds/github.com/quantumlib/jupyter_qsim:latest &